 Produced by MTV, this is as lowbrow as you can imagine.
 Eleven Russian girls + guys in Mexico, hooking up and pairing off.
 (If you want classier romance, try Холостяк instead.)

-The intro: Marrying a foreigner… for some, it’s a winning ticket…. but not everyone is so lucky… I only made it through part of one of these, which featured a wealthy woman complaining about a divorce.
+The intro of one episode: Marrying a foreigner… for some, it’s a winning ticket…. but not everyone is so lucky… I only made it through part of one show, which featured a wealthy woman complaining about a divorce.

 Как я стал русским